-Bitcoin Faucets are fun, so get out there and grab a few Satoshi’s for yourself!
+You may not get rich, but Bitcoin Faucets are fun, so get out there and grab a few Satoshi’s for yourself!

 Coinbase is an “exchange” that allows you to link your bitcoin to your traditional credit card and bank accounts, and will sell you Bitcoin directly – and allows you to sell your Bitcoins to Coinbase.

 While there is nothing wrong with buying or selling Bitcoin to someone you met on-line, and consummating the transaction at a local coffee shop.
 That has a greater element of risk, but keep it in a public place, with lots of people around.

 is a legitimate, established exchange for certain cryptocurrencies.
 Coinbase also owns the GDAX exchange, where you can trade for reduced fees.
 You can transfer Bitcoin, Ethereum, and Litecoin from Coinbase to GDAX without paying any fees, and the trades are near real-time.

 If you like to play games, or want to mine Bitcoin with a “Bitcoin Faucet”, Take a look at freebitcoin

 .
 This is one of the longest running Bitcoin “faucets” on the internet.
 When you sign up, you can play their lottery game or engage in browser-based mining.
 This is good if you have a computer running, and you want to use some of it’s chip power to mine (not a fast way to get rich, but hey – Free Bitcoin?)
 The link appears after you sign up, under the “free Bitcoin

 ” tab.
 FYI, I have been earning Bitcoin with them for a while, its fun.